-GravityRAT is a piece of malware which is classified as spyware: it allows cyber criminals to steal certain data from the infected devices.
-It is known that cyber criminals behind this malware target Windows, macOS and Android users.
-If there is a reason to believe that GravityRAT is installed on a computer or mobile phone, then it should be removed as soon as possible.
+GravityRAT is malware classified as spyware: it allows cyber criminals to steal certain data from infected devices.
+The cyber criminals behind this malware target Windows, macOS and Android users.
+If there is reason to believe that GravityRAT is installed on your computer or mobile telephone, remove it immediately.

-Research shows that GravityRAT is capable of stealing devices data, email address, call and text logs and contact lists to the Command and Control server controlled by cyber criminals.
-Also, it is capable of searching for files with the following extensions and sending them to the C&C server as well: .jpg, .jpeg, .log, .png, .txt, .pdf, .xml, .doc, .xls, .xlsx, .ppt, .pptx, .docx, and .opus.
-It searches for such files both on the device memory and connected devices.
-It is known that GravityRAT is distributed via various applications, including WeShare, TrustX, Click2Chat and Bollywood, Sharify, MelodyMate, GoZap, StrongBox, TeraSpace, OrangeVault, CvStyler, SavitaBhabi, Travel Mate Pro.
+Research shows that GravityRAT is capable of stealing device data, email addresses, call and text logs and contact lists, and then sending them to the Command and Control (C&C) server controlled by cyber criminals.
+It is also capable of searching for files with the following extensions and sending them to the C&C server: .jpg, .jpeg, .log, .png, .txt, .pdf, .xml, .doc, .xls, .xlsx, .ppt, .pptx, .docx, and .opus.
+It searches for these files both on the device memory and connected devices.
+Note that GravityRAT is distributed via various applications, including WeShare, TrustX, Click2Chat and Bollywood, Sharify, MelodyMate, GoZap, StrongBox, TeraSpace, OrangeVault, CvStyler, SavitaBhabi, and Travel Mate Pro.
 Cyber criminals attempt to trick users into installing these apps by sending their download links.
-It is worthwhile to mention that they also use digital signatures for some of the aforementioned apps to make them look more trustworthy, legitimate.
-If one of those apps is installed on the operating system, then it is very likely that device is infected with GravityRAT as well.
+Note also that they use digital signatures for some of the aforementioned apps to make them seem more trustworthy and legitimate.
+If one of these apps is installed on the operating system, it is very likely that device will also be infected with GravityRAT.

 |Threat Type||Trojan, spyware.|